raul23/steering-behaviors/README.rst

          <img src="./images/avoiding_covered_red.png">
        </a>
        <p align="center">The green "zombies" finally arrived at destination which is the <br/>user-controlled red "zombie"
-       that is completely convered by them</p>
+       that is completely covered by them</p>
      </div>

 Avoidance algorithm